The Naked Barista…. 2016-02

 The South African Armour Museum displays tanks, weaponry and an original military hospital.

 The National Women’s Monument can also be found on the outskirts of the city and pays homage to thousands of women and children as well as old men who died in various concentration camps.

-On Sunday, we did take a drive up to Naval Hill, which overlooks the City.
+One Sunday, on our trip from 2016, we took a drive up to Naval Hill, which overlooks the City.
 Its name is derived from the naval guns brought in by the British in order to fortify their position against outside attack.
 A striking white horse marks it’s slopes and was laid out during the Anglo-Boer War as a landmark for approaching horsemen.

 Beyond the city, The Franklin Nature Reserve is home to endemic wildlife species.
 The Cheetah Experience is another must-see.

-It is said that thousands of rose bushes lines its streets, but at this time that we are here, Bloemfontein is in a drought.
-Despite its dry and dusty appearance, Bloemfontein is home to the province’s only Botanical Gardens and well worth a visit.
+It is said that thousands of rose bushes line its streets, but at the time we were here in 2016, Bloemfontein was in a drought.
+Despite its dry and dusty appearance (2016), Bloemfontein is home to the province’s only Botanical Gardens and well worth a visit.
 Orchid House is also found there and a tropical oasis.

 Bloemfontein’s Sesotho name is Mangaung, meaning “place of cheetahs”.
 Bloemfontein has since 2011 formed part of the Mangaung Metropolitan Municipality having been in the Mangaung Local Municipality beforehand, established in 1849.

-Bloemfontein’s claim to fame is that author, JRR Tolken – The Lord of the Rings – was born here.
+Bloemfontein’s claim to fame is that author, JRR Tolken – The Lord of the Rings – were born here.